girijeshhs/cafe-pl/PROJECT_REPORT.md

 ### 8.1 Plan and Schedule

-Work was split into requirements, design, build, test, and handoff.
-A simple 16-week plan guided checkpoints without heavy tooling—weekly check-ins with the mentor kept scope under control.
-Rough effort split: 3 weeks on requirements and schema drafts, 5 on coding core modules, 3 on testing and fixes, and 2 on documentation, with buffer weeks for integration hiccups.
+Work was split into requirements, design, build, test, and handoff phases to mirror a lightweight SDLC suitable for a single-student project.
+A 16-week schedule was chosen because it fit the academic term and allowed buffer weeks for integration issues without resorting to overtime.
+Weekly check-ins with the mentor replaced heavyweight project management tools, ensuring that scope changes were discussed early and that the project stayed aligned with the original constraints of a CLI-only Java/MySQL solution.

+The timeline emphasised front-loading clarity: 3 weeks were spent refining requirements and drafting the schema so that later coding would not need major rework.
+Implementation of core modules occupied 5 weeks, during which database access, menu flows, and transaction handling were built iteratively and verified against the requirement checklist.
+Testing and fixes consumed the next 3 weeks, focusing on validation edge cases and transaction rollbacks, while documentation and packaging filled the final 2 weeks.
+Remaining buffer weeks were reserved for integration hiccups, such as aligning SQL scripts with the running MySQL instance on different laptops.

+Milestones were deliberately small and demonstrable: “CRUD for customers complete,” “orders commit atomically,” and “seed data loads without errors.”
+Each milestone required a brief walkthrough to the mentor, substituting for formal stage gates.
+This approach kept progress visible without introducing new tools or processes, consistent with the goal of keeping the project simple and reproducible in a lab or café setting.

 ### 8.2 Resources and Budget

-People: the student developer plus mentor feedback and occasional peer reviews.
-Tools: laptops, MySQL server, Java 17, and free/community IDEs and diagramming tools.
-Costs were limited to optional printing and any cloud trials, kept low by using free tiers.
-Risks to schedule (exam periods, shared lab machines) were mitigated by keeping a portable dev setup and regular backups.
+Human resources remained minimal: the student developer handled implementation and testing, while the mentor provided weekly feedback and occasional peer reviews offered a second opinion on usability.
+This small team size reduced coordination overhead but required disciplined note-taking to capture decisions about validation rules and schema changes.
+Tooling stayed within standard, no-cost options—Java 17, MySQL, and community IDEs—avoiding any licences that would complicate reuse by classmates.

+The budget considerations reflected the low-footprint intent of the system.
+Hardware consisted of existing laptops; software costs were effectively zero because all dependencies are open source or provided by the university.
+Optional expenses included printing excerpts of the report for review sessions and brief cloud trials for MySQL, though the default remained local installations to preserve offline capability.
+Any such trials were kept within free tiers, and no paid services were adopted, consistent with the constraint against new technologies or external platforms.

+Operational risks tied to shared lab machines and exam periods were addressed by keeping a portable development setup: the schema script, properties file, and jar could be copied to another machine and run without reinstallation of niche tools.
+Regular MySQL dumps and git snapshots (when available) protected progress against hardware issues or accidental deletions.
+These safeguards relied only on built-in utilities, matching the project’s simplicity goals.

 ### 8.3 Quality and Compliance

-Quality relied on code reviews, small checklists for commits, and rerunning core test cases after changes.
-Test data avoids real customer details and uses anonymised placeholders.
-Licences for third-party libraries are permissive, and credits are listed in Appendix C. A short README section documents how to back up and restore the database to satisfy basic operational compliance in a campus setting.
+Quality controls were kept lightweight but consistent.
+Small checklists accompanied each commit: verify CRUD flows for customers, products, and orders; confirm transaction rollback on failed inserts; and re-run seed data loads to ensure schemas stayed aligned.
+Peer or mentor reviews focused on clarity of prompts and validation messages because usability depends heavily on precise wording in a CLI.
+Regression checks were manual but repeatable, reflecting the modest scope and absence of automation frameworks.

+Compliance considerations centred on data handling and licensing.
+Test datasets used anonymised placeholders to avoid storing real customer information, and logs were configured to exclude sensitive fields such as credentials.
+All third-party components (for example, MySQL Connector/J) carry permissive licences, and acknowledgements are listed in Appendix C to satisfy academic citation requirements.
+The project avoids any data export to external services, so data ownership remains entirely with the café or the lab environment.

+Operational compliance was addressed through simple, documented routines.
+A short README section explains how to perform MySQL backups and restores using standard commands, ensuring that staff or graders can recover from errors without specialised tools.
+Because there is no GUI or web surface, security concerns focus on credential handling and principle of least privilege in the database user account.
+These measures keep the system aligned with campus expectations while preserving the minimal, CLI-first design.

 ---